visier/api-samples/time-machine/README.md

 However, subsequent corrections to historical data can introduce discrepancies between the initially reported values and the current ones.

-This project addresses the challenge of maintaining data integrity for accurate historical reporting and analysis.
+This sample application addresses the challenge of maintaining data integrity for accurate historical reporting and analysis.
 It provides a solution to preserve original metric values, ensuring consistency and avoiding issues caused by data corrections at a specific point in time.